 - 5.3.6 Prevention of shaken baby syndrome, abusive head trauma, and maltreatment health and safety standard - a.
-Provide the standards, appropriate to the provider setting and age of children, that address the prevention of shaken baby syndrome and abusive head trauma and indicate the age of children it applies to for the following CCDF-eligible providers: - i.
-All CCDF-eligible licensed center care.
-Provide the standard: LCCCs, Chapter 746.
-Standards: §§746.501, 746.1305, 746.1309, 746.1311.
+Provide the standards, appropriate to the provider setting and age of children, that address the prevention of shaken baby syndrome and abusive head trauma and indicate the age of children it applies to for the following CCDF-eligible providers: - All CCDF-eligible licensed center care.
+Provide the standard: Licensed Child Care Centers Chapter 746

+Standards: §§746.501, 746.1305, 746.1309, 746.1311